pennomi/comics/README.md

 - Add Data into the [Django Admin](http://localhost/admin/).
 Set up at least one Comic and then give it at least one Page.
 - Open [the Site](http://localhost) in a Web Browser.

+Sometimes we change this process and forget to update the readme.
+If it's not working for you, open an issue and we'll get it fixed.

 # Roadmap